esheldon/fitsio/README.md

 # insert with a specific colnum
 fits[-1].insert_column('newcol', data, colnum=2)

-# over-write rows
+# overwrite rows
 fits[-1].write(data)

-# over-write starting at a particular row.
+# overwrite starting at a particular row.
 The table will grow if needed
 fits[-1].write(data, firstrow=350)